ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Using an OIDC Registry to protect the platform
 ### Gather the various information needed

-So far, we have looked mostly as the API Security, now let's see the protection of the platform (Cloud Manager et API Manager).
+So far, we have looked mostly at API Security, now let's see the protection of the platform (Cloud Manager, API Manager and Portal).
 The most common and simple way to protect the platform is to use one or more LDAP servers.
-A very simple way is also to use the Local User Registry, but if it is ok to include the user in it fore the CLoud Manager, because we may say that the number of users may be small (the platform administrators), it is probably not suitable for large number of users for the organizations and for the Portal.
-The concern here being the management side and thefact that it is not integrated with the entreprise IAM solution.
-With the adoption of OIDC, API Connect offers the possibility to also use an OIDC provider to rotect the platform (Cloud Manager/API Manager and Portal).
-As seen previously, you can combine the various authentication mechanisms as well and have a different ways of authenticating for two organizations andalso various ways for two portals.
+A very simple way is also to use the Local User Registry, but if it is ok to include users in it for the Cloud Manager, because we may say that the number of users should be small (the platform administrators), it is probably not suitable for large number of users in the provider organizations and for the Portal sites.
+The concern here being the management side and the fact that the Local User Registry is not integrated with the entreprise IAM solution.
+With the adoption of OIDC, API Connect offers the possibility to also use an OIDC provider to protect the platform (Cloud Manager, API Manager and Portal).
+As seen previously, you can combine the various authentication mechanisms as well and have different ways of authenticating for two organizations and also various ways for portal sites.

-In this first section, we are going to configure an OIDC provider to protect a portal.
+In this first section, we are going to configure an OIDC provider to protect a portal site.

-We need to find some information from the OIDC provider, in our case AppId?
+We need to find some information from the OIDC provider, in our case AppId.
 This information will be used to complete the definitions in API Connect.

-The first things is to get the various endpoints, there is a very easy to get them.
-Go to the Service Credentials sections in AppId.
+The first thing is to get the various endpoints, there is a very easy way to get them.
+Go to the Service Credentials section in AppId.
 Copy the discoveryEndpoint URL.
 For me, this is https://eu-gb.appid.cloud.ibm.com/oauth/v4/tenant_id_value/.well-known/openid-configuration (where tenant_id_value is my tenant id).

 ![AppId Credentials](./images/appid-service-credentials.png)

-Then in a browser, past it, it gives you all the endpoints.
+Then in a browser, paste it, it gives you all endpoints.

 ![AppId Discovery](./images/appid-service-discovery.png)

-You also need to get the client_id and client_secret to access AppId from API Connect.
-In my case, I use the application called my_apic.
+You also need to get a client_id and client_secret to access AppId from API Connect.
+In my case, I use the application called my_apic (any application from AppID can be used).

 ![AppId Discovery](./images/appid-application.png)

 We need to update one aspect of the configuration, the redirect URL.
-So far, we used a dummy values for this values in the previous test.
-This time we need to use the proper value.
+So far, we used a dummy value.
+This time we need to use a proper value.
 The value is <consumer_endpoint>/consumer-api/oauth2/redirect, in my case: https://consumer.159.8.70.38.xip.io/consumer-api/oauth2/redirect
-In AppId, click on Managage Authentication, then Authentication Settings, then enter the web redirect URL, select the + sign.
+In AppId, click on Manage Authentication, then Authentication Settings, then enter the Web redirect URL, select the + sign.

 ![Create User registry](./images/appid-redirect-url.png)